auth0/lock/README.md

 Extra input fields can be added to the sign up screen with the `additionalSignUpFields` option.
 Every input must have a `name` and a `placeholder`, and an `icon` url can also be provided.
 Also, the initial value can be provided with the `prefill` option, which can be a **string** with the value or a **function** that obtains it.
 Other options depend on the type of the field, which is defined via the `type` option and defaults to `"text"`.

-The new fields are rendered below the regular sign up input fields in the order they are provided.
+Additional sign up fields are rendered below the default fields in the order they are provided.

 ##### Text field